-To study various issues in multiple promotions of relevant items, we introduce four important factors, which can be easily incorporated into existing diffusion models\footnote{E.g., triggering models \cite{Kempe2003,sun2018multi} and reachability-based influence-diffusion models \cite{wang2014novel,wang2015modeling}.} by extending the diffusion process, to comprehensively consider the dynamic changes in personal perceptions of item relationships, personal preference for items, social influence strength, and item associations.
-(1)~\textit{Relevance measurement} \cite{shi2019semrec,gu2019relevance,Huang2016Meta,zhang2016collaborative}: KG is leveraged to measure the relevance between two items and find personal item networks, by learning the personal weightings on meta-graphs from users' previously adopted items.
-(2)~\textit{Preference estimation} \cite{zhao2017improving,banerjee2019maximizing,xin2019relational}: Users' preferences for not-yet-adopted items are derived and updated based on previously adopted items and personal item networks.
-(3)~\textit{Influence learning} \cite{zhang2019learning,qiu2018deepinf,wu2019dual}: The strength of social influence between two users is inferred and updated according to their similarity in adopted items and personal item networks, since friends with similar backgrounds and intentions usually become closer and more easily influence each other \cite{gu2017co,farajtabar2015coevolve}.
-(4)~\textit{Item associations} \cite{zhao2017improving,hung2016social,zhang2016collaborative,xin2019relational}: When users are promoted and preferring the promoted item, extra adoptions of relevant items are usually triggered due to item associations based on users' personal item networks and the probability of being promoted and preferring the promoted item.
-The dependency of these four factors is illustrated in Fig.~\ref{Fig:factors}, while the discussion of deriving and updating them is detailed in Sec.~\ref{sec:extend_problem}.
-For ease of discussion, we summarize the notations in Table~\ref{T:notation}.
+To study various issues in multiple promotions of relevant items, we first introduce \opt{short}{two}\opt{full}{four} important factors, which can be easily incorporated into existing diffusion models\opt{short}{, e.g., triggering models \cite{Kempe2003},}\opt{full}{\footnote{For example, triggering models \cite{Kempe2003,sun2018multi} and reachability-based influence-diffusion models \cite{wang2015modeling}.}} by extending the diffusion process, to consider dynamic changes in personal perceptions of item relationships \cite{shocker2004product,shi2019semrec,gu2019relevance} and \opt{short}{their fundamental ripple effect on personal preferences for items \cite{shocker2004product,venkatesh2003optimal,gerlach2014never,frank1991microeconomics}.\footnote{\revise{The complete problem that considers the comprehensive ripple effect on social influence strength \cite{ma2015latent,yavacs2014impact,timmor2008being} and item associations \cite{zhang2020complements,koukova2012multiformat} is presented in the full version \cite{online}.}}}\opt{full}{the ripple effect on personal preference for items \cite{shocker2004product,venkatesh2003optimal,gerlach2014never,frank1991microeconomics}, social influence strength \cite{ma2015latent,yavacs2014impact,timmor2008being}, and item associations \cite{zhang2020complements,koukova2012multiformat}.} (1)~\opt{short}{\textit{Relevance measurement}:}\opt{full}{\textit{Relevance measurement} \cite{shi2019semrec,gu2019relevance,Huang2016Meta,zhang2016collaborative}:} KG is leveraged to measure the relevance between two items and find personal item networks, by learning the personal weightings on meta-graphs from users' previously adopted items.\footnote{ \revise{Instead of KG, some lightweight alternatives, such as Tagging algorithm~\cite{zheng2009substitutes}, Sceptre~\cite{mcauley2015inferring}, PMSC~\cite{wang2018path}, and DecGCN~\cite{liu2020decoupled} can also be adopted to learn item relationships.
+Since the above works derive the item relationships according to all users' adoption history, the item network is no longer personalized.
+When they are adopted in our problem, all personal item networks will be identical.}} (2)~\opt{short}{\textit{Preference estimation}:}\opt{full}{\textit{Preference estimation} \cite{zhao2017improving,banerjee2019maximizing,xin2019relational}:} Users' preferences for not-yet-adopted items are derived and updated based on previously adopted items and personal item networks. \opt{full}{(3)~\textit{Influence learning} \cite{zhang2019learning,qiu2018deepinf,wu2019dual}: The strength of social influence between two users is inferred and updated according to their similarity in adopted items and personal item networks, since friends with similar backgrounds and intentions usually become closer and more easily influence each other \cite{gu2017co,farajtabar2015coevolve}.
+(4)~\textit{Item associations} \cite{zhao2017improving,hung2016social,zhang2016collaborative,xin2019relational}: When users are promoted and preferring the promoted item, extra adoptions of relevant items are usually triggered due to item associations based on users' personal item networks and the probability of being promoted and preferring the promoted item.} The dependency of these factors is illustrated in Fig.~\ref{Fig:simple_factors}, while the discussion of deriving and updating them is detailed in \opt{short}{\cite{online}}\opt{full}{Sec.~\ref{sec:extend_problem}}.
+For ease of discussion, we summarize the notations in Table~\ref{T:simple_notation}.